wpmetabox/mb-relationships/readme.txt

 == Changelog ==

+= 1.12.4 - 2024-10-14 =
+Fix warnings by Plugin Check

 = 1.12.3 - 2024-08-19 =
 Fix running PHP Codesniffer when installing & autoload the plugin's main file via Composer

 = 1.12.2 - 2024-05-16 =
-- Set default field label for clarity and to work with Oxygen builder.
+Set default field label for clarity and to work with Oxygen builder.

 = 1.12.1 - 2024-04-11 =
-- Fix admin filter compatibility with Visual Composer
+Fix admin filter compatibility with Visual Composer

 = 1.12.0 - 2024-03-25 =
 - Add admin filter in the "edit" posts screen to filter posts by relationships.
 To enable this feature, please add `'admin_filter' => true` to a side of the relationship settings.
 Works only for posts.